Ultimate Guide to Area Champaign-Urbana Area Food Trucks

 Before diving in, check the linked truck names to see where they are regularly located; locations are subject to change often and without notice, so always check in to see.
 Most of these trucks are social media savvy and update often.
 Be aware that sometimes, the trucks go into hiding (anyone know where Fired and Smoked are?).
 And prices are subject to change without notice.

 Chocolatier Marleen Hendrickx, part of the Urbana-based Rubens Chocolates family, created the Bent Bean Mobile Trike.
 Hendrickx uses the tricycle to expand her business into the summer.
 During the warmer months, they sell frozen bananas dipped in fine Belgian chocolate ($4), frozen truffles ($2) and unsweetened items like the all-natural watermelon or strawberry-banana popsicles ($2).
-They are confirmed for the August 8 CPL food truck rally.

 The creator of Broadway Food Hall has spun a simple concept into a 78 Volkswagen Bus.
 Bento serves, you guessed it, Bento boxed lunches around town.
 This concept is just starting—keep on the lookout.
 Look out for Bento on Instagram.